British School in the Netherlands: History

-The school was founded in The Hague in 1931 by a New Zealander, Gwen Brunton-Jones, and was called The English School.
+The school was founded in The Hague in 1931 by a New Zealander, Gwen Brunton-Jones, and was called 'The English School'.
 There were four teachers and about 20 pupils who were accommodated in a school on the van Diepenburchstraat.
 The school closed in 1940 with the invasion of the Netherlands and was re-opened in 1948 by Nancy Macdona, a previous staff member.
 Two rooms were rented in the Jan van Nassaustraat: 12 pupils and 4 teachers formed the foundations of the present British School.

 By 1952 numbers had reached 60 and new premises were found on the Adriaan Goekooplaan.
 Expansion continued, and Ms Macdona recruited a co-principal, Phyllis Donaldson, to take responsibility for the growing number of older children.
-In 1953 there was another move to Doornstraat, and then in 1954, the School was merged with the American and French Schools as part of the International School project.
+In 1953 there was another move to Doornstraat, and then in 1954, the school was merged with the American and French Schools as part of the International School project.
 This turned out to be a catastrophe, and the school soon withdrew from it.
 That meant that with about 80 children and half a dozen teachers, they had no premises.
 The chaplain of the Anglo-American Church allowed them to move into his church hall on the Riouwstraat, where they remained until 1959.
 In that year, at last, the school bought its own property, ‘Duinroos’, on the Tapijtweg.

 With expansion continuing, a Senior Division was opened in 1966 in Parkweg and, four years later, a Middle Division in van Stolklaan.
-By 1972 the School had grown to over 500 pupils.
-The Senior Division broadened the programme of studies on offer.
-It began to enjoy significant success at Advanced Level with the result that more and more pupils stayed on into the Sixth Form after O-levels, instead of returning to boarding school in the UK.
 The school was renamed The British School in the Netherlands in 1976.

-Two years later, the Senior School moved to Voorschoten, into purpose-built premises opened by the Duke of Gloucester.
+Two years later, the Senior School moved to Voorschoten.
 The Junior School remained at Tapijtweg, and the Infant School had to move to rented classrooms in a Dutch school in Leidschendam.
 By now, the school had taken over the management of a small ‘dépendance’ in the northern town of Assen where many English-speaking Shell families lived.